k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/03_Customer_Direct_Requests_Submit.md

 <p>Request Form Fields</p>
 </td>
 <td width="800">
-<p>Depending on the selected Request Type, different fields will be presented in this section, and the customer should populate them before submitting the request.</p>
+<p>For the selected Request Type, different fields will be presented in this section, and the customer populates the fields before submitting the request.</p>
 </td>
 </tr>
 </tbody>
 </table>

-The customer number is not requested when submitting the request, since the customer had already provided this identification when entering the system.
+The customer number is not requested when submitting the request, as the customer number or identification is already in place at the customer level.